Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Enhancement of Zeeman-doublet spin relaxation

-\placefig{sf-abs-cumulative-E}{ The rate of spin relaxation in the orbital ground state Zeeman doublet, $\gamma_{\upa\doa}\mathbin{=}1/T_1$ , in the lower-energy QD, plotted as a function of the axial electric field $\efield$ at various temperatures $T$ for $B\mathbin{=}\SI{1}{\tesla}$ (top panel), $B\mathbin{=}\SI{0.1}{\tesla}$ (middle) and $B\mathbin{=}\SI{e-4}{\tesla}$ (bottom). } Let us consider an electron that does not actually tunnel, but stays approximately in its orbital ground state in the lower-energy QD.
-Exposed to the phonon-assisted tunnel coupling to the other dot, such an electron occupies at finite temperature a mixture of states localized in the two dots, which dominated by the ground state, according to the detailed balance condition.
-Provided the tunneling rates in both directions are finite, the electron continuously undergoes a virtual process of repetitive tunneling between the dots, which is affected by spin flips of the nature discussed in previous sections.
+Let us consider an electron that does not actually tunnel, but stays approximately in its orbital ground state in the lower-energy QD.
+Exposed to the phonon-assisted tunnel coupling to the other dot, such an electron occupies at a finite temperature a mixture of states localized in the two dots, which is dominated by the ground state, according to the detailed balance condition.
+Provided the tunneling rates in both directions are finite, at equilibrium the electron continuously undergoes a virtual process of repetitive tunneling between the dots, which is affected by spin-flips of the nature discussed in previous sections.
 This additional channel should enhance spin relaxation in the ground-state Zeeman doublet.
 To quantify the effect, we consider a set of rate equations for the four-level system, to which we insert the numerically calculated rates of all spin-preserving and spin-flipping transitions.
-Solving these via the Laplace transform method, we find an exponential component in the ground-state spin evolution, which describes the effective spin relaxation within Zeeman doublet.
-In \figref{sf-abs-cumulative-E}, we plot the resulting spin relaxation rates $\gamma_{\upa\doa}=1/T_1$ for three values of magnetic field: $\bfield\mathbin{=}\SI{e-4}{\tesla}$, \SI{0.1}{\tesla}, and \SI{1}{\tesla} at application-relevant temperatures as a function of the axial electric field in the previously considered range close to the tunneling resonance.
-Starting from the highest magnetic-field case, we notice plateaus where the rate is weakly enhanced compared to the bare direct spin flip (plotted with the thin gray line for $T\mathbin{=}\SI{300}{\kelvin}$ for comparison).
-At elevated temperatures, the rate increases as the system get pushed towards the tunneling with rising electric field.
-The lower the magnetic-field the more pronounced the role of the discussed spin relaxation channel is, which is simply due to the vanishing rate of the direct spin flip.
-Importantly, close to the resonance, the calculated rate very weakly depends on $B$ and provides a spin relaxation channel at $B\mathbin{\to}0$ with rates reaching $\SI{\sim e-2}{\milli\second^{-1}}$ at $T\mathbin{=}\SI{5}{\kelvin}$ and over $\SI{\sim e2}{\milli\second^{-1}}$ at $T\mathbin{=}\SI{300}{\kelvin}$.
+Solving these via the Laplace transform method, we find an exponential component in the ground-state spin evolution, which describes the effective spin relaxation within the Zeeman doublet.
+In \figref{sf-abs-cumulative-E}, we plot the resulting spin relaxation rates $\gamma_{\upa\doa}=1/T_1$ for three values of magnetic field: $\bfield=\SI{e-4}{\tesla}$, \SI{0.1}{\tesla}, and \SI{1}{\tesla} at application-relevant temperatures as a function of the axial electric field in the previously considered range close to the tunneling resonance.
+Starting from the highest magnetic-field case, we notice plateaus where the rate is weakly enhanced compared to the bare direct spin-flip (equal to the low-$\efield$ plateau values).
+At elevated temperatures, the rate increases as the system get pushed towards the tunneling resonance with the rising electric field.
+The lower the magnetic field, the more pronounced the role of the discussed spin relaxation channel is, which is simply due to the vanishing rate of the direct spin-flip at $B=0$.
+Importantly, close to the resonance, the calculated rate very weakly depends on $B$ and provides a spin relaxation channel at $B\mathbin{\to}0$ with rates reaching $\SI{\sim e-2}{\milli\second^{-1}}$ at $T=\SI{5}{\kelvin}$ and over $\SI{\sim e2}{\milli\second^{-1}}$ at $T=\SI{300}{\kelvin}$.